Akarsh-TS/sqlite-shift/README.md

 ```
 Accepts the following parameters on initialisation
 1. **db_name**: The database to be used
 2. **config_file_path**: The path for the configuration file.
-By default, it tries to find the config file in the project root directory.
+By default, it tries to find the config file with the name `migrations.ini` in the project root directory.

 ### Methods